 Not conclusively.
 Games won’t be any smoother in VR on the PS4 Pro compared to the PS4.
 And while a few add visual upgrades, there aren’t enough examples to justify the extra expense.
 The difference could become more significant in future, however.

-It’s worth noting the PlayStation VR has an compatibility issue with the PS4 Pro, too.
+It’s worth noting the PlayStation VR has a compatibility issue with the PS4 Pro, too.
 The PlayStation VR uses a version of HDMI incompatible with 4K and HDR, so PS4 Pro users have to unplug the VR system to play games on their TV as intended.
-It’s an odd oversight from Sony that makes using the two together kind of annoying.
+Although, a new and upcoming model is set to address the aforementioned issue.

 How much larger is the PS4 Pro compared to the PS4?